 Companies tend to specialize in the roles that they do best.
 Hauling single loads is different from moving less-than-truckload (LTL) cargo and the logistical setup of companies to accommodate each has a different process.
 Dry or liquid bulk loads are something else again.

 Bus or Coach driving demands the highest level of customer service skills as you might be dealing with the general public when they are not at their personal best.
-If you can handle that it might be an enjoyable opportunity even though the Bureau of Labor Statistics (BLS) says that the mean annual income for a passenger bus driver was around $33,000 in 2013.
-And the mean annual salary for truck drivers in the U.S. is just under $40,000.
+If you can handle that it might be an enjoyable opportunity even though the Bureau of Labor Statistics (BLS) says that the mean annual income for a bus driver was around $40,000 in 2015.
+And the mean annual salary for truck drivers in the U.S. is $40,260 or $19.36 per hour, in 2015.

 There are many businesses in the hospitality and travel industries that will hire CDL drivers for shuttle buses and courtesy buses.
 If there is a major airport in your region there will be driving jobs-a-plenty.
 Of course they will be local driving work but there might be significant potential for tips when you give great service.